Pound falls after UK parliament rejects Brexit plan

 Although equities have been dogged by fears over the outlook for the economy, markets have enjoyed a stellar first-quarter overall, mostly on hopes of a US-China tariffs deal and the prospect of lower borrowing costs.

-European stocks were solidly higher by the mid-afternoon, while Wall Street was also firmly in the black in the late New York morning.
+European stocks were solidly higher by the close, while Wall Street was also firmly in the black in the early New York afternoon.

 In commodities, oil prices were headed for a strong finish to the week, having enjoyed their best quarter in 14 years, with Brent crude jumping 26 per cent and WTI by 29 per cent since the start of the year on tighter supplies.